Aariq/website-v2/content/authors/admin/_index.md

   url: "https://datascience.arizona.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a Scientific Programmer & Educator at the University of Arizona in the [CCT Data Science group](https://datascience.cals.arizona.edu/).
+bio: Scientific Programmer & Educator at the University of Arizona in the [CCT Data Science group](https://datascience.cals.arizona.edu/).

 interests:
 - Plant ecology